wasdwasd0105/PicoW-usb2bt-audio/README.md

 1. **Connect your Pico W to your audio source device:** Use a USB cable to connect your Raspberry Pi Pico W to the device that you want to stream audio from.

-2. **Set the audio output on your source device:** On your audio source device, go to your sound settings and change the audio output device to `USB Bluetooth Audio`.
+2. **Set the audio output on your source device:** On your audio source device, go to your sound settings and change the audio output device to `TinyUSB BT`.

 3. **Pairing a new device:** To pair a new device, long press the 'BOOTSEL' button on the Pico W and release it the led light will blink fast.
 Then, put the new Bluetooth device into pairing mode.
 The Pico W will automatically connect to it.